weixuan-wang123/topic-NMT/README.md

 ### Requirements

-This repository includes all the code for Topic-NMT experience, refer to the following two open source code:
+This repository includes all the code for Topic-NMT, referring to the following two sources:
 <p><a href="https://github.com/pytorch/fairseq">fairseq</a></p>
 <p><a href="https://github.com/adjidieng/ETM">ETM</a></p>